-A cartelist may apply for leniency until the investigation report is officially served.
-Depending on the application order, there may be total immunity from, or reduction of, a fine.
+Depending on the application order, there may be total immunity from, or reduction of a fine.
 This immunity/reduction includes both the undertaking and its employees and managers, with the exception of the "ringleader", which can only benefit from a second-degree reduction of a fine.
-The conditions for benefitting from the immunity/reduction are also stipulated in the Regulation on Leniency.
+The conditions for benefitting from the immunity/reduction are also stipulated in the Leniency Regulation.
 Both the undertaking and its employees and managers can apply for leniency.
-A manager or employee of a cartelist may also apply for leniency until the "investigation report" is officially served.
+A manager or employee of a cartelist may apply for leniency until the "investigation report" is officially served, in cases where there is not any evidence leading to violation of Article 4 at the Competition Authority's hand.
+That being said, if there is such evidence, a manager or employee of a cartelist may apply for leniency within three months after the Investigation Notice is served.
 Such an application would be independent from applications by the cartelist itself, if there are any.
 Depending on the application order, there may be total immunity from, or reduction of, a fine for such manager or employee.
 The requirements for such individual application are the same as stipulated above.